The Up North Guide: Things to Do in Traverse City in The Summer 2017 Update

 Traverse City Cherry Festival

-Though not necessarily a local favorite (we like to refer to our city as Traffic City during this particular event), the annual Cherry Festival kicks off July 4th, running through July 11th this year, and brings sweet treats, parades, concerts, and a midway to the streets of downtown Traverse City to celebrate our favorite berry.
+Though not necessarily a local favorite (we like to refer to our city as Traffic City during this particular event), the annual Cherry Festival kicks off July 1st, running through July 8th this year, and brings sweet treats, parades, concerts, and a midway to the streets of downtown Traverse City to celebrate our favorite berry (it's actually a stone fruit though).

-For a full schedule of events, visit the official Cherry Festival site here .
+For a full schedule of events, visit the official Cherry Festival site at cherryfestival.org

 - Cash for midway tickets and snacks